rust-cli/book/src/tutorial/cli-args.md

 so we expect our users to always provide two values.
 Furthermore, we can say a bit about their types:
-The pattern is expected to be a string, while the second argument is expect to be a path to a file.
+The pattern is expected to be a string, while the second argument is expected to be a path to a file.

 In Rust, it is very common to structure programs around the data they deal with so this way of looking at CLI arguments fits very well.